-Mars may be just too small to hold onto large amounts of water — essential for life to thrive on the Red Planet, according to a study.
+According to a study, Mars may be too small to hold onto large amounts of water — essential for life to thrive on the Red Planet.

 NASA’s Viking orbiter spacecraft — and, more recently, the Curiosity and Perseverance rovers on the ground — returned dramatic images of Martian landscapes marked by river valleys and flood channels.

 Researchers have proposed many possible explanations, including a weakening of Mars’ magnetic field that could have resulted in the loss of a thick atmosphere.